marceloboeira/kurz/docs/ARCHITECTURE.md

 Mainly, the motivation is learning from the challenges that a URL Shortener can provide.

 You can simplify the problem by lowering the requirements, I have [done it myself][9] a while back, it taught me different things at the time as the proprosed challenges were different.
+I've also had an attempt to make [something a bit faster][15], but with the wrong tools.

 As most system-related challenges, by adding scalability and performance as factors, the challenge becomes interesting.

-Here are some of the challanges worth exploring:
+Here are some of the challenges worth exploring:

 e.g.: